corstian/digital-garden/notes/conferences/SoCraTes 2025, Soltau.md

 - Empowering people through IT

 ## Closing remarks
-In the margins of the conference I've had conversations
+In the margins of the conference I've had conversations with many, many wonderful people.
+I want to thank each and every one of them for bringing their perspectives